Lyons Brown Jr.

-William Lee Lyons Brown Jr. (born August 2, 1936) is an American former diplomat who served as the U.S. Ambassador to Austria.
-He was also the CEO and Honorary Trustee of The Metropolitan Museum of Art.
+William Lee Lyons Brown Jr. (August 2, 1936 – June 9, 2024) was an American diplomat and businessman who served as the U.S. Ambassador to Austria.
+He was also the CEO and Honorary Trustee of the Metropolitan Museum of Art, and Chair of the World Monuments Fund.

 Brown was born in Louisville, Kentucky.
 A graduate of the University of Virginia and the American Graduate School of International Management (now called Thunderbird School of Global Management), he was the president, chairman, CEO, and a director of the Brown-Forman Corporation, founded by his great-grandfather.
-He served on the President's Advisory Committee for Trade Policy and Negotiations, as an appointee under three Presidents - Reagan (1988), Bush (1990 and 1992) and Clinton (1994).
+He served on the President's Advisory Committee for Trade Policy and Negotiations as an appointee under three Presidents: Ronald Reagan (1988), George H.W.
+Bush (1990 and 1992) and Bill Clinton (1994).

+Brown was made a Chevalier de L'Ordre du Merite Agricole by the French government in 1974.
+He died on June 9, 2024, at the age of 87.